techyian/RPi.SenseHat/NuGetPackage/README.txt

-1. Update the version field in "RPi.SenseHat.nuspec" (next to the csproj-file).
+1. Update the version field in "Rpi.SenseHat.nuspec" (next to the csproj-file).

 2. Open a CMD in this folder.